DoaaElbanna/Data-Science-Projects/01_HospitalQualityProject/HospitalQualityProject.md

 Introduction
 ------------

-In this project I work with dataset from The [Hosptial Compare web site](http://hospitalcompare.hhs.gov/) run by the U.S. Department of Health and Human Services.
+In this project I work with dataset from The [Hospital Compare web site](http://hospitalcompare.hhs.gov/) run by the U.S. Department of Health and Human Services.
 The web site provide data and information about the quality of care at over 4,000 Medicare-certied hospitals in